The 2010 HNS Convention

 Given the IOPC Funds’ long experience in managing the oil pollution compensation system and, as requested by the International Conference that adopted the Protocol, the IOPC Funds’ Secretariat has been tasked with assisting the IMO Secretariat in setting up the HNS Fund and with making preparations for the first session of the HNS Assembly.

-In order to assist States, reporting guidelines and model reporting forms for providing data on the total quantities of contributing cargo received in a State have been adopted and published.
+Reporting guidelines and model reporting forms for providing data on the total quantities of contributing cargo received in a State have been adopted and published.
 In addition, an online database (the HNS Finder) of HNS substances that fall within the definition of contributing cargo under the 2010 HNS Protocol has been developed and made available.
 Importantly, engagement with States considering ratifying the Protocol and the industry stakeholders potentially affected by the Convention has continued through workshops and other means and a number of tools have been specifically developed to create awareness about the Convention internally and to assist them with their implementation efforts, such as the HNS incidents scenarios presentation which is readily available on the HNS Convention website.

 The most recent activities undertaken to assist with the ratification of the Protocol as well as general information on the HNS Convention and the 2010 HNS Protocol is available at: www.hnsconvention.org.
-This website, managed and maintained by the IOPC Funds, is home to the HNS Finder and provides access to the HNS blog, established by the Funds' Secretariat, to facilitate communication between the members of the Correspondence Group, established by the IMO Legal Committee, which advocates for the ratification of the 2010 HNS Protocol through information and experience sharing.
+This website, managed and maintained by the IOPC Funds, is home to the HNS Finder as well as to a moderated blog section, allowing States and other interested stakeholders to ask questions and share information.